 - Coconut Shake

-Look out for these bus numbers, 206, 307, AT as they have stops close to Fort Cornwallis (Kota Cornwallis):
+Look out for the free CAT bus as it stops close to Fort Cornwallis (Kota Cornwallis):

 - Bank Negara (7 minutes’ walk)